Ticket Events

 Have you ever wished you could get an email when someone makes a sub-ticket on one of your tickets?
 Maybe you want your colleagues to receive an email if you change the priority of their ticket to high.
 Or maybe you want to know right away if a ticket’s been deleted.

-Ticket Events allow you to set different tasks into motion (such as emails, Salesforce triggers, or Slack messages) when something happens to a ticket in Qualtrics.
+Ticket events allow you to set different tasks into motion (such as emails, Salesforce triggers, or Slack messages) when something happens to a ticket in Qualtrics.

 Types of Ticket Events

-The following can be used to define a Ticket Event:
+The following can be used to define a Ticket event:

-- Comment Added: Someone added a comment to a ticket.
+- Comment added: Someone added a comment to a ticket.

-- Status Changed: Someone changed the status of a ticket.
+- Status changed: Someone changed the status of a ticket.

-- Priority Changed: Someone changed the priority of the ticket.
+- Priority changed: Someone changed the priority of the ticket.

-- Ticket Reassigned: The ticket owner was changed to someone else.
+- Ticket reassigned: The ticket owner was changed to someone else.

-- Sub-ticket Created: A sub-ticket was created for the ticket.
+- Sub-ticket created: A sub-ticket was created for the ticket.

-- Sub-ticket Deleted: A sub-ticket was deleted.
+- Sub-ticket deleted: A sub-ticket was deleted.

-- Ticket Deleted: A ticket was deleted.
+- Ticket deleted: A ticket was deleted.

-- Root Cause Changed: Someone changed the root cause they initially picked for the ticket.
+- Root cause changed: Someone changed the root cause they initially picked for the ticket.

-- Email Sent: An email was sent from the ticket using the Send Email button.
+- Email sent: An email was sent from the ticket using the Send Email button.

-- Email Received: There was a response to an email sent through the ticket.
+- Email received: There was a response to an email sent through the ticket.

-- Follow-up Details Changed: Any information changed in a Follow-up Detail (additional questions on the ticket).
+- Follow-up details changed: Any information changed in a follow-up detail (additional questions on the ticket).

-- Assigned From Queue: Someone picked up a ticket from a ticketing queue they belong to.
+- Assigned from queue: Someone picked up a ticket from a ticketing queue they belong to.

 Setting Up a Ticket Event

-- Set the type of Ticket Event.
+- Choose the Ticket Event.

 Setting Conditions for a Ticket Event

 Conditional statements apply All or Any to drive filtering criteria.
-In All conditions, every condition listed below must be met.
+In “all” conditions, every condition listed below must be met.
 It is similar to joining statements by “and.”
-In Any conditions, any of the conditions can be met, but not all have to be.
+In “any” conditions, any of the conditions can be met, but not all have to be.
 It is similar to joining statements by “or.”

 - Priority: The priority of the ticket.